RagnarB83/ash-documentation/docs/module_QM-MM.rst

             qmatoms=qmatoms, excludeboundaryatomlist=[5785])

+**General recommendations for biomolecular systems:**

 Special care should be taken when defining a QM-region for a biomolecular system

-**General recommendations:**

 - Always cut a C-C bond that is as nonpolar as possible.
 - Focus on including nearby sidechains of residues that are charged (e.g. Arg, LYS, ASP, GLU) or are involved in important hydrogen bonding.